srpayd/Machine-Learning-Time-Series-Analysis-VAR-LSTM/README.md

-# Machine Learning and Time Series Solutions for a Non-Linear Regression Problem (VAR, LSTM)
+# Machine Learning and Time Series Solutions for a Non-Linear Regression Problem (VAR, LSTM, LightGBM)

 ## 1. Exploratory Data Analysis
 To understand what current situation is in data, to extract information of data and summarize the main characteristics of the data.